 This will display the Wine version currently installed on your system.

-To install Wine with the 64-bit version from the Ubuntu repository, use the following command:
+To install the 64-bit Wine version from the Ubuntu repository, enter the command below:

 sudo apt install wine64

-For users who have enabled 32-bit support, it is recommended to install both 64-bit and 32-bit architectures as follows:
+If you’ve enabled 32-bit support, install both 64-bit and 32-bit architectures as outlined:

 sudo apt install wine64 wine32